DUO ARDEA

 Ana Ostojić, piano

-Laure-Catherine Beyers (soprano) and Ana Ostojić (piano) form the dynamic Duo Ardea.
-In September 2025, they won first prize at the IVC Theatre in Song 2025 in ’s-Hertogenbosch (NL) with their program It’s Complicated.
-Most recently, the duo also received a prize at the International Lied Duo Competition Schubert and the Music of the Modern Era 2025 in Graz.
+In September 2025 they won first prize at the IVC Theatre in Song 2025 in ’s-Hertogenbosch (NL) with their program It’s Complicated, as well as the #LIEDINNOVATION Prize of the Rhône Festival in Switzerland.
+The duo also received 3rd prize at the International Lied Duo Competition Franz Schubert und die Musik der Moderne 2025 in Graz.

 In August 2024, the duo appeared at Kultursommer Wien, where they presented their program Got Lost, Traveling through Soundscapes.
 In February of this year, they returned once more to Lachenmann’s music, this time in combination with newly commissioned works, in a concert at the Alte Schmiede Wien.

-Further upcoming projects include their first CD production with Murmurs Records, followed by a release concert in autumn 2026 at the Minoritensaal in Graz.
+Upcoming projects include their first CD production with Murmurs Records, followed by the release concert in the autumn at the Minoritensaal in Graz.